 Toluene: octaphenyl-POSS (volume: mass) = 5–20: 1 ml/g.

-Manufacturing method for the high-temperature, high-pressure metal-jacketed flat gasket
+Manufacturing method for the high-temperature, high-pressure metal jacketed flat gasket

-Preferred pressing conditions: 50–60 °C, 15–20 MPa, 5–10 min.
+Preferred Pressing Conditions: 50–60 °C, 15–20 MPa, for 5–10 minutes.

 What this design delivers